 The first sections of my e-Book Legally Innovative, are about how to transform one’s mindset – adopting a consistent practice of rewiring of one’s brain.
 For us lawyers, there’s an extra deep idiosyncratic auto pilot cycle to cut through, because we are so in our heads.

 Emerging neuroscience backs all of that up, and lately I’ve found myself reacquainting myself with the work of Dr Joe Dispenza (whose own story is incredible if you’re not already familiar with it), and other neuroscientists.

 Throughout The Class, I could draw many connections between the carefully placed affirmations and invitations to check in, by the goddess like Jaycee Gossett with the skills required to be innovative.
+Here you can find top 10 home addition ideas.
 These included to stop waiting and to start now, to acknowledge that discomfort is only temporary, that to be challenged is actually living one’s best life, and to say a deep thank you for having the capacity to be anything you want to be.
 With our eyes closed, we can combat our fear driven limiting beliefs and rewrite them.

 If thunder only happens when it’s raining (see my Insta highlights under Kool Stuff for context), innovation only happens if you, me, we put our minds to it.
 It too can be a raw and ritualistic exercise, with uneasy transitions and frustrating moments.
 The point is not to give up, but to give in, and keep going.

 The verdict is in.
 The Class was “fyre” (a new descriptor I learned from an inspiring Aussie entrepreneur with whom I had dinner in NYC).
 I can’t wait to do another.